Use NZ COVID Tracer to keep a digital diary of the places you’ve been so contact tracing will go faster if it’s needed.

 - New features coming soon

-See also: NZ COVID Tracer walkthrough videos.
+See also: NZ COVID Tracer walkthrough video.

-- register your details
+- update your details or address information

 - invite friends and whānau to download the app

-Once you’ve signed in you can start using NZ COVID Tracer to create a digital diary of the locations you visit.
+Use NZ COVID Tracer to create a digital diary of the locations you visit.

 You can make sure you’re signed up for contact alerts by visiting the NZ COVID Tracer dashboard and checking the ‘Receive contact alerts’ tile.